Filipino orthography: Modern Filipino alphabet (1987–present)

 In 1987, the official language called Pilipino was renamed to Filipino.
 Article XIV Section 6 of the 1987 Constitution states that "the National language of the Philippines is Filipino.
 As it evolves, it shall be further developed and enriched on the basis of existing Philippine and other languages".

 The Pilipino alphabet was reduced to 28 letters, with the Spanish Ch, Ll and Rr digraphs being dropped from being considered as distinct letters (The Association of Spanish Language Academies itself abandoned the use of Ch and Ll as separate listings in alphabetical collations in 1994.
 Since 2010, ch and ll are no longer considered distinct letters.
 Each digraph is now treated as a sequence of two distinct characters, finding occasional use as conjoined pairs.).

 The Modern Filipino alphabet is primarily English alphabet plus the Spanish Ñ and Tagalog Ng digraph; these are alphabetised separately in theory.
-Today, the Modern Filipino alphabet is used, and may also serve as the alphabet for all autochthonous Philippine languages.
+Today, the Modern Filipino alphabet is used, and may also serve as the alphabet for all languages of the Philippines.

 Collation of the Modern Filipino Alphabet (28 letters):